Does Godzilla vs. Kong have a post-credits scene? Well, sort of

 Godzilla vs. Kong is streaming now on HBO Max (here's how to see it).
-If you've watched the classic clash of the monsters, you might have wondered why there was no post-credits scene after the film ended.
+If you've watched the classic clash of the monsters, you might have wondered why there was no post-credits scene.
 Director Adam Wingard told SyFy Wire there are two good reasons.
 Surprisingly, one of them is that viewers already saw the scene before the credits ever rolled.

 "We actually shot a post-credits scene but then we ended up using it in the movie," Wingard told the publication, though he didn't reveal the scene.
 He went on to say it was "one of those things where we shot it as one idea, and we got into editorial and realized 'we need a moment at a certain point in the movie,' [so] we ended up taking that footage and using it in a different context in the movie and it really, really worked for us."